Medical Marijuana For Veterans With PTSD

 The men and women of the United States of America who have served our nation have given us the freedom we have the liberty to enjoy.
 For some, it has come at a great sacrifice.
-Post Traumatic Stress Disorder (PTSD) affects 11-20% of veterans from Operations Iraqi Freedom (OIF) and Enduring Freedom (OEF) and Gulf War (Desert Storm).
+Post-traumatic Stress Disorder (PTSD) affects 11–20% of veterans from Operations Iraqi Freedom (OIF), Enduring Freedom (OEF), and Gulf War (Desert Storm).
 For our Vietnam Veterans, the number reaches a staggering 30%, with half of those just recently diagnosed with PTSD.

-Posttraumatic stress disorder (PTSD) can occur after you have been through a trauma.
-A trauma is a shocking and dangerous event that you see or that happens to you.
+Post-traumatic Stress Disorder (PTSD) can occur after you have been through trauma.
+Trauma is defined as a shocking and dangerous event that you see, or that happens to you.
 During this type of event, you think that your life or others’ lives are in danger.
-This can affect your daily life, your ability to sleep and how you interact with others.
+This can affect your daily life, your ability to sleep, and how you interact with others.
 Until recently, the most common treatment for PTSD was Sertraline (Zoloft), Paroxetine (Paxil), or Fluoxetine (Prozac).
-Though these prescribed medications could be helpful, the side effects could be just as debilitating as the disorder itself.
+Though these prescribed medications may be helpful, the side effects may be just as debilitating as the disorder itself.

 “The drugs that they were giving them … they couldn’t get up in the mornings,” said Army 1st Sgt Gregory Westbrook.
 With such heavy medication out there that comes with a host of negative side effects, many are turning to medical marijuana for veterans with PTSD as a natural substitute.

 Thankfully, recent research has begun to pave the way to a new understanding of PTSD and how to treat it.
 The Multidisciplinary Association for Psychedelic Studies (MAPS) has been studying the body’s therapeutic hotspot, the endocannabinoid system.
 Researchers found that people with PTSD had lower levels of anandamide, which triggers the same receptors that are activated by THC and other components of the marijuana plant.
-In other words, “one pillar of PTSD is an endocannabinoid deficiency: the body stops producing enough endocannabinoids to fill receptor sites, and this is where the cannabinoids found in marijuana play a therapeutic role.
+In other words, “One pillar of PTSD is an endocannabinoid deficiency: the body stops producing enough endocannabinoids to fill receptor sites, and this is where the cannabinoids found in marijuana play a therapeutic role.
 By replenishing these missing endocannabinoids with those found in cannabis, researchers think marijuana pharmaceuticals might bring PTSD patients relief from their memories.”
 This research suggests that medical marijuana for veterans with PTSD may be one of the better solutions instead of heavy pharmaceuticals.

-First Sergeant Westbrook concludes: “Most of the guys weren’t the type of soldiers who had issues before Iraq or even in Iraq, but they bring them back and put them on these drugs, and they’re falling asleep in the chair.
+First Sergeant Westbrook concludes: “Most of the guys weren’t the type of soldiers who had issues before Iraq, or even in Iraq, but they bring them back and put them on these drugs, and they’re falling asleep in the chair.
 There was no way they could function, especially in a civilian job.
 So maybe [medical] marijuana [for veterans with PTSD] is an option.”

-The American Legion, who represents more than 2 million veterans nationwide, adopted a resolution on August 24, 2017, urging the federal government to allow Department of Veterans Affairs doctors to discuss and recommend medical marijuana in states where it’s legal, adding to the group’s efforts to get cannabis in the hands of veterans it could help.
+The American Legion, which represents more than 2 million veterans nationwide, adopted a resolution on August 24, 2017, urging the federal government to allow Department of Veterans Affairs doctors to discuss and recommend medical marijuana for veterans with PTSD in states where it’s legal (such as Colorado), adding to the group’s efforts to get medical cannabis into the hands of veterans it could help.

-Ben has experienced debilitating PTSD symptoms, and with it came a tangle of other issues like insomnia and ADD.
-Ben turns to cannabis to treat the anxiety.
-“My mind races and cannabis helps me slow down and think through the trauma rather than hide from it.
-I can tell it’s helping me because my sleeping patterns are normal and I don’t have anxiety attacks,” Ben said.
+Local veteran, Ben, has experienced debilitating PTSD symptoms and with it came a tangle of other issues like insomnia and ADD.
+Ben turns to medical cannabis to treat the anxiety.
+“My mind races and cannabis helps me slow down and think through the trauma, rather than hide from it.
+I can tell it’s helping me because my sleeping patterns are normal and I don’t have anxiety attacks,” Ben reports.

-Casey, a veteran of Operation Desert Storm who suffers from PTSD, states “I am still here thanks to (cannabis).
-I would encourage all Vets and family members of vets living with the invisible scars of war, to research and consider Cannabis as a viable alternative to pharmaceuticals.”
+Casey, a veteran of Operation Desert Storm who suffers from PTSD, states “I am still here thanks to (medical cannabis).
+I would encourage all Vets and family members of Vets living with the invisible scars of war, to research and consider [Medical] Cannabis as a viable alternative to pharmaceuticals.”

-Grant pharms has several strains to choose from and an experienced and compassionate staff to help you choose the right strain for you.
+Grant Pharms offers several cannabis strains to choose from and an experienced and compassionate staff to help you choose the right strain for you.
 Come in, relax, and join the community of veterans that have found relief with Grant Pharms medical marijuana dispensary in Colorado Springs, CO.
 Live your best life!